cobusc/postgresql_tutorials/category_trees/README.md

 The typical representation of a category tree is a `category` table where each entry has a unique `id` and a `parent_id` pointing to the category directly above it in the tree.
 If the `parent_id` is `NULL` the category is considered a top-level category.

-This definition is sound and changing the `parent_id` of a category effectively means unlinking an relinking a subtree.
+This definition is sound and changing the `parent_id` of a category effectively means unlinking and relinking a subtree.

 For the purposes of this document I will be adding a `department` table and modifying the typical representation slighty:
 * A top-level category _must_ have a `parent_id` that is `NULL` and it _must_ have an associated `department_id`.
 * A category that is not at the top level _must_ have a `parent_id` and it _must_ have a `department_id` that is `NULL`.

 Why the condition that a category with a `parent_id` may not have a `department_id`?
 Well, the department is implied by the ancestor.
 Duplicating it at lower levels complicates moving categories around and can lead to inconsistencies.
-(I've seen this in TAL.)

 Let's write some code:
 ```sql